The Clean Energy Jobs Act

 Powered by Lightning: Emission-Free Electric Cars

 CEJA sets new targets for electrification of transportation.
 It requires utilities to listen to consumers and other stakeholders to plan for a world in transition from fossil fueled vehicles to clean electric vehicles.
-These new vehicles will require new electricity, so CEJA creates a planning process to ensure the transition is done in a way that lowers costs of the electric grid.
+These new vehicles will require new electricity, so CEJA creates a planning process to ensure the transition is done in a way that lowers costs of the electric grid to save all consumers money.
 These plans must incorporate significant stakeholder input and address opportunities for environmental justice and low-income communities to benefit from electrification.

 Electric Vehicle (EV) Access for All